The Cost Cutter Guide to AWS Savings Plans

 Cost Levers

-With either of the savings plan, you can tweak the discounts you can get by using below levers.
-As an AWS account manager, it is your job to understand the trade off between flexibility and discounts and choose wisely based on your workload and business growth prospects.
+With either of the savings plans, you can tweak the discounts you can get by using the below levers.
+As an AWS account manager, it is your job to understand the trade-off between flexibility and discounts and choose wisely based on your workload and business growth prospects.

 1. Commitment Duration: You can commit for 1 year and 3 years.
-1 year gives you lower discounts but flexibility to reduce usage or change to newer instance family after an year.
-3 years commitment offers much higher discounts but with longer lock-in duration.
+1 year gives you lower discounts but flexibility to reduce usage.
+A 3 year commitment offers much higher discounts but with a longer lock-in duration.

 Savings Plans apply to your usage after the Amazon EC2 Reserved Instances (RI) are applied.